 Most patients can complete the dental crown treatment process in two office visits.
 During the first appointment, Dr. Krueger will examine the tooth to ensure it can support a restoration.
 If you are a candidate, he will prepare the tooth for your new crown.
 To do this, small amounts of enamel will be removed.

 We will then take impressions of your teeth and send them to our dental lab partner.
 There, a trained technician will use the impressions to create your new custom dental crown.
 This process takes about two to four weeks to complete.
 In the meantime, Dr. Krueger will bond a temporary crown in place to protect your tooth.

-We will schedule you for another appointment once your crown is ready.
+We will schedule you for another appointment at The Clear Water Dentist once your crown is ready.
 During this visit, Dr. Krueger will remove the temporary crown and replace it with the final restoration.
 He will assess your bite to ensure a proper fit and then make any necessary adjustments.

 Once in place, a dental crown will blend in naturally with your smile, offering lifelike results.

 You may experience mild tenderness and sensitivity in the surrounding gum tissue after your dental crown procedure.
 These are normal side effects and should diminish within a few days.
 To mitigate any discomfort, you can take over-the-counter pain medication such as acetaminophen, ibuprofen, or naproxen.